 From South Georgia, it was a 2.5-day sail to the Falkland Islands, also known as Islas Malvinas (by the Argentines).
 The sea gods continued to rock & roll us but we were getting used to it.
 We enjoyed 4 landings over 2 days while in the Falklands.

 We had 8 hours in which to explore the town and nearby area.
 The Falkland Islands are a British Overseas Territory so there is a distinctive British feel to the town.
 I took the ship’s 2-hour Stanley Highlights Tour, then walked around the cute town on my own, including a visit to their excellent museum.
 Read more about the Falklands on my Stanley Blog Post.

 West Falkland Landings x 3 – More Cute Penguins

 Our last three landings, which were more nature-oriented, were on the less populated island of West Falkland.
 We visited sites on New Island, Carcass Island and Saunders Bay.
-At New Island, we walked to a huge Rockhopper Penguin colony for a first look at these cute Rockhoppers with fun, punk-looking faces!
+At New Island, we walked to a huge Rockhopper Penguin colony for a first look at these cute Rockhoppers with their fun, punk-looking faces!
 At the colony, we also saw black-browed albatross babies sitting on their nests, peacefully co-existing with the rockhoppers.
-These albatrosses were already large with amazing wingspans!
+These baby albatrosses were already large with amazing wingspans!

 Montevideo, Uruguay – Here We Come

 After bidding farewell to the Falkland Islands, the ship headed north on a 3.5-day voyage to Montevideo where we would disembark the ship.
 As we sailed, the weather continued to warm and the seas calmed.
-It finally felt like you’d want to spend some time on deck.
-We relaxed, slept in and caught up on our journals, photo reviews, Facebook posts during this leisurely time at sea.
+It finally felt like you would want to spend some time on deck.
+We relaxed, slept in and caught up on our journals, photo reviews, and Facebook posts during this leisurely time at sea.

 On our final evening, the crew held a special BBQ dinner outside on the top deck.
 It was great fun and the ship slowed during the meal so it wasn’t too windy.
-The next morning, the ship arrived into the port of Montevideo, Uruguay at 6am.
-After customs formalities, we began to disembark the ship at around 8:30am – bidding sad farewells to the wonderful crew and fellow passengers with whom we had developed friendships during this amazing polar voyage!
+The next morning, the ship arrived in the port of Montevideo, Uruguay at 6am.
+After customs formalities, we began to disembark the ship at around 8:30am – bidding sad farewells to the wonderful crew and fellow passengers with whom we had developed special friendships during this amazing polar voyage!

 Montevideo City Tour

 Lunch at the popular Mercado del Puerto (near the port) was the chance for my last beef tenderloin of the trip at one of their steakhouses.
-Beef is almost a religion (in addition to soccer) in Argentina & Uruguay – land of the gauchos and the pampas.
+Beef is almost a religion (in addition to soccer) in Argentina & Uruguay – land of gauchos and the pampas.
 Honestly, I ate more beef on this trip (including on the ship) than I’ve done in the last 6 months.
 But when in Rome…. (or is that Buenos Aires?)

 I really LOVED Montevideo and the Uruguayan people I met.
 I definitely want to go back and spend more time there.
 One day was not enough!